rodrigomfw/SMARTWATT/README.md

 data_modeling.py - Script used for data modeling.

-notebook.ipynb - Ipython notebook of the whole process.
+notebook.ipynb - IPython notebook of the whole process.

 data - Folder containing the datasets.